SandyRodger/LS170-171/olly_chats.md

 Mini-ideas for Olly's business:

-- An AI program that takes your schedule/productivity information and advises on what's working/not working. ie "I see that on days when you skip breakfast you get 0.45 hours more work done.Maybe you should skip breakfast".
+- An AI program that takes your schedule/productivity information and advises on what's working/not working. ie "I see that on days when you skip breakfast you get 0.45 hours more work done.
+Maybe you should skip breakfast".